Offset vs Redraw - It isn't complicated

 Offset Accounts

 An offset account is a transaction account linked to your home loan.
 The balance in this account is offset against the amount you owe on your mortgage, reducing the interest charged.
+Placing $1 in a 100% offset account cancels out the interest charged on $1 of your home loan.

 How It Works:

-If you have a mortgage of $600,000 and $20,000 in your offset account, interest will be calculated on $580,000.
+If you have a mortgage of $300,000 and savings of $20,000 in your offset account, interest will be calculated monthly on only $280,000.
+Your monthly repayment remains unchanged.

 Benefits: